Juniper/terraform-provider-mist/docs/resources/device_switch.md

 Optional:

 - `as_path` (List of String) BGP AS, value in range 1-4294967294.
 Can be a Variable (e.g. `{{bgp_as}}`)
-- `community` (List of String)
+- `community` (List of String) BGP communities that routes must match
-- `prefix` (List of String) zero or more criteria/filter can be specified to match the term, all criteria have to be met
+- `prefix` (List of String) Route prefixes that routes must match
 - `protocol` (List of String) enum: `bgp`, `direct`, `evpn`, `ospf`, `static`